This post will go over several options on how to read your chat logs on Twitch to stay up to date with your community.

 3. Use Third-party Programs Like Chatty or Logviewer

-This is a long term solution if you want to set up your channel to always be keeping a log of all chat.
+This is a long-term solution if you want to set up your channel to always keep a log of all chats.
 Comments you or your mods remove won’t show on these logs.

 How to Check Your Twitch Chat Logs by User

 Streamers and mods can check logs and other information for each viewer by clicking on a username.
 They can also use the command (/user username).